FrancescaCrucinio/smcems/README.md

 The folder `gaussian_mixture` contains the scripts to reproduce the example in Section 4.1.

-The folder `motion_deblurring` contains the scripts to reproduce the example in Section 4.2.

-The folder `pet` contains the scripts to reproduce the example in Section 4.3 and Appendix F.
+The folder `pet` contains the scripts to reproduce the example in Section 4.2 and Appendix F.

 The folder `analytically_tractable` contains the scripts to reproduce the example in Appendix E.1.

+The folder `motion_deblurring` contains the scripts to reproduce the example in Appendix E.2.

 The 2-dimensional examples require the function `pinky.m` which can be downloaded [here](https://uk.mathworks.com/matlabcentral/fileexchange/35797-generate-random-numbers-from-a-2d-discrete-distribution).